 The answer to that question, in recent years, has been the latter for me.
 Up until this year, I went to see a tax preparer to help me get things done.
 I even wrote about this in the past, extolling the virtues of hiring a professional to do your taxes.

 I still think it can be a good idea for many people, depending on your situation.
 In my case, it had been getting more expensive to get them done, which precipitated my assessing whether or not it was truly necessary to pay someone.
+Depending on where you live, and the local tax law, there could be advantages either way.
 After taking a look, I proceeded to take the plunge and do taxes myself this year.

 Now, for many years I did taxes by myself.
 As in, the manual way using pen and paper.
 Getting free tax forms from the library (yet another way the local library can save you money) might still be an option, depending on the type of return you’re filing.

 However, this year I decided not to go back in time, so to speak, to the days of pen and paper tax preparation.
 Instead I chose a happy medium: using tax preparation software.

 We went to Costco, and I was able to pick up a copy of TurboTax at a good price.
 Paying under $100 for the version I needed seemed like a potential bargain compared to the $400+ fee I shelled out last year.